Home health care may be the best option if your loved one can manage their care with a few visits a week from a nurse or therapist.

-If you are living with Alzheimer’s or related dementia, a memory care community may be the right choice.
+If your loved one is living with Alzheimer’s or related dementia, a memory care community may be the right choice.

-If a little help with daily living is all you require, Independent or Assisted Living may be right for you.
+If a little help with daily living is all your loved one requires, Independent or Assisted Living may be right for his/her situation.

 His physical therapist, Dale, was determined to get Mr. E out of his power chair and walking before the first hint of spring in Cleveland.
 Mr. E’s own goal was to be able to leave his home and eat at a restaurant under his own power.
 Dale made Mr. E’s goal his own goal, and together the two began an incredible journey.

 “How will I care for myself?”
 “Will I be able to stay in my own home?”
 “Who will provide the assistance I need?”
 Through Heartland Home Health Care, patients can get the care they need to stay independent.
-Heartland’s physical and occupational therapists in Pittsburgh take great care of their 90-year-old patient to make him safe and comfortable in his home.
+Heartland Home Health Serving Western Pennsylvania’s physical and occupational therapists take great care of their 90-year-old patient to make him safe and comfortable in his home.

 Heartland strives to provide a “WOW” experience to our patients and we are always working to exceed expectations.
 Mark, a nurse with Heartland Home Health Care Serving South Central Pennsylvania, recently received high praise from a local physician for his work with one of our patients.